HOME INDEX EXHIBITIONS EVENTS ABOUT US BLOG LINKS CONTACT US SUBSCRIBE

 Exhibition Information page 2

-Founded in 1887, Penn Museum has conducted more than 400 archaeological and anthropological expeditions around the world.
-Three gallery floors feature materials from Egypt, Mesopotamia, the Bible Lands, Mesoamerica, Asia and the ancient Mediterranean World, as well as artifacts from native peoples of the Americas, Africa and Polynesia.
+Three gallery floors feature materials from Egypt, Mesopotamia, the Bible Lands, ancient Central America, Asia, and the ancient Mediterranean World, as well as artifacts from native peoples of the Americas, Africa.

 • What is Archaeology?